 Located beneath aged banyan trees, this shop offers up macadamia nuts and delicious Kona coffee (free tastings!), along with natural bath products, chocolates, and other local Hawaiian treats.

-This is a great stop either before or after your Kualoa Ranch adventures.
+This is a great stop either before or after your Kualoa Ranch adventures!

 6. Polynesian Cultural Center